johsieders/essays/content/23-is-science-a-threat.md

 is completely ignorant of Newton, stones have always fallen in the same way.
 To say that a stone falls the way it does *because of Newton’s laws* would be completely wrong.
 There are alternative models, such as those of Aristotle, of Einstein and of quantum mechanics.
-While Aristotle’s model is useless and forgotten, the other two are more accurate than Newton’s, have a wider scope and are more complicated.
+While Aristotle’s model is useless and forgotten, the other two are more accurate than Newton’s, have a wider scope but are more complicated.
 Here is my point: a model like classical mechanics or any other can be more or less useful, more or less accurate.
 But it cannot be true or false.
 Physics will forever only provide models of varying quality and applicability, not truth.